South West Scotland

 Day 7: Gatehouse of Fleet - Newton Stewart, 19 mi.
 (30 mi.)

-Today's ride is about the views of the Solway Firth, up the coast and across to England.
-You begin with a climb out of Gatehouse into open moors a little inland.
-The route picks up National Bike route 7 to ride some miles on a rail to trail through forests and farmland, before descending to Newton Stewart.Just outside Newton Stewart you have the young and already famous Crafty Gin Distillery (Hills & Harbour Gin)
+Today's ride is about the views of the Solway Firth.
+We take you up the coast on quiet roads and bike trails.
+You'll begin with a climb out of Gatehouse onto open moorland with a chance to see eagles.
+The route is remote with views across the Galloway Highlands to the highest mountains in Southern Scotland.
+Luckily there are two great cafes along your route to Newton Stewart.Just outside Newton Stewart you have the young and already famous Crafty Gin Distillery (Hills & Harbour Gin).

 Day 8: Newton Stewart, 20 mi.
 (32 km)